liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

 > The repository pattern is widely used, and it provides a consistent way to access the features presented by the database context class.
 It can reduce duplication and ensures that operations on the database are performed consistently.

-9. Add a `Data` folder and define the `IStoreRepository` interface as follows.
+9. In the `Data` folder define the `IStoreRepository` interface as follows.

     ```C#
     public interface IStoreRepository